- Academic Requirements

 Academic Achievement Program (AAP)

-The bookstore provides an extensive supply of law reference books, exam practice books, audio tapes, flashcards and laminated study charges.
-Also available are educationally-priced computers and related software, school supplies, health and beauty aids, telephone calling cards and a variety of snacks.
-Additionally, imprinted sweatshirts, hats, and tee shirts are sold.
+The Bookstore provides an extensive supply of law reference books, exam practice books, audio tapes, flashcards, and laminated study charges.
+Also available are laptop computers at student prices along with the necessary software, school supplies, health and beauty aids, snacks, as well as University of Denver and Sturm College of Law logo apparel.

-At the end of each semester, the bookstore will buy certain books back from the students.
-For more detailed information about “buy back” procedures and the sale dates, please access the University of Denver’s website at www.dubookstore.com or call the bookstore at 303.871.3251.
+At the end of each semester the bookstore is open for textbook buyback and will purchase certain textbooks back from students.
+For more detailed information about “buy back” procedures and sales dates visit the Bookstore’s website at http://www.bkstr.com/ or call 303.871.3251.

 Call 303.871.3000 to report all emergencies on campus.
 There is a trained safety dispatcher on duty 24 hours to receive your call.